mycroft-solutions/configuration-guides/mycroft-api/README.md

 - `db-username` - username for the database
 - `db-password` - user password for the database
 - `db-url` - complete database JDBC URL - usually you will need to adjust only the port number
-- `http-port` - port number for the Keycloak service to be exposed on
+- `http-port` - port number for the _Mycroft Auth_ service to be exposed on
-- `hostname` - hostname for the Keycloak service to be exposed on
+- `hostname` - hostname for the _Mycroft Auth_ service to be exposed on

 ### Example

-Suppose the Keycloak server will be available at `http://123.456.78.90:8081`.
+Suppose the _Mycroft Auth_ will be available at `http://123.456.78.90:8081`.
 The database is exposed at port `3306`, the username is `root` and the pasword is `roottoo` (never do that).

 The contents of the configuration file should look as follows: